-(₹ in millions)

-Sr. No. Type of Securitisation Amount

-i Aggregate amount of exposures securitised by the Bank for which the Bank has retained some exposures and which is subject to the market risk approach -
+Type of Securitisation Amount Aggregate amount of exposures securitised by the Bank for which the Bank has retained some exposures and which is subject to the market risk - В Aggregate amount of exposures securitised by the Bank for which the

-Aggregate amount of Securitisation Exposures Retained or Purchased as on 30th September 2020 is given below includes outstanding balance of PTCs purchased in earlier years also
+Aggregate amount of Securitisation Exposures Retained or Purchased as on $30^{\text{th}}$ September 2021 is given below

-(₹ in millior

 Sr. No. Type of Securitisation On Balance Sheet Off Balance Sheet

-Retained - -
+I Retained - -

 ii Securities purchased -

--Corporate Loans - -
+-Corporate Loans = =

-- Lease Rental 4,665 -
+- Lease Rental 2,255 =

-- Priority Sector (auto pool & micro finance) 34,405 -
+- Priority Sector (auto pool & micro finance) 19,697 -

 iii Liquidity facility - -

-iv Credit enhancement (cash collateral) - -
+iv Credit enhancement (cash collateral) = =

 V Other commitments - -